dadrian/tldr.fail/index.md

 [^2]: There is no Firefox or Safari for ChromeOS.
 [^3]: There is no Safari for Android.
 [^4]: Older devices are affected.
 New devices may or may not be affected.
+[^5]: Only affects TLS passthrough.
+Using ingress-nginx to terminate TLS is not affected.

 [test-py]: https://github.com/dadrian/tldr.fail/blob/main/tldr_fail_test.py